-In India, the regulatory environment is fairly stringent for certain sectors, restricting free trade, sourcing, warehousing and even pricing of essential commodities.
-In an attempt tostrike a balance between the welfare of the agricultural community and ensuring supplies at competitive rates, the government also engages directly in sourcing and pricing (by setting minimum support prices) of essential commodities.
-Given these considerations, Acuité carries out detailed analysis of the regulatory framework and factors it in the overallbusiness risk profiles of the trading entities.
+In India, the regulatory environment has a significant bearing on the future growth plans of the existing players.
+The Government rules regarding FDI in retail will have a bearing on the performance of existing retail players.
+Similarly, for certain products such as essential commodities, the government may frame rules for the inventory levels to be maintained by the traders, in order to ensure smooth domestic supplies, thereby affecting the performance of the traders.
+The government also engages directly in sourcing and pricing (by setting minimum support prices) of essential commodities.
+Given these considerations, Acuité carries out detailed analysis of the regulatory framework and factors it in the overall business risk profiles of the trading entities.